Do you want to add animated GIFs to your WordPress blog posts?

 Next, you’ll find multiple ways to upload your animated GIF in the Image block.

 To start, simply click the ‘Upload’ button and select your animated GIF from your computer.
-Or you can click the ‘Media Library’ button and choose a GIF that’s already been uploaded to your media library.
+Or you can click the ‘Media Library’ button and add media files that have already been uploaded to your media library.

-Once you upload your GIF, WordPress will insert it into your content.
+Once you upload your GIF, the block editor will insert it into your content, and you can customize it.

 After adding the GIF, you’ll need to select the ‘Full Size’ option under ‘Image size’ from the menu on your right.